Tales from the Source

 • Festival En Ville! – Brussels, Belgium

-• Festival du Jeu de Paume: Paysages Mouvants – Paris, France
+• Festival du Jeu de Paume: Paysages Mouvants (commissioned installation version curated by Jeanne Mercier) – Paris, France

 • February 7 – March 23, 2025